Faculty & Staff

 Gina Wither Biology, A & P, Competitive Ski & Snowboard Program Coordinator, Director of Alumni RelationsB.S.
 Illinois Wesleyan University

 Gina Wither plays multiple roles at Steamboat Mountain School.
 After graduating from Illinois...

 Gina Wither plays multiple roles at Steamboat Mountain School.
 After graduating from Illinois Wesleyan University in 1999, Gina joined our staff and has been here ever since.
-She teaches Anatomy and Physiology, works as liaison for the school’s Competitive Ski & Ride Program with the Steamboat Springs Winter Sports Club (SSWSC), and has recently started as the Director of Alumni Relations.
-Mrs. Wither is active in local theater and a member of the professional juggling troupe "We're Not Clowns."
+She teaches Biology, Anatomy and Physiology, works as liaison for the school’s Competitive Ski & Ride Program with the Steamboat Springs Winter Sports Club (SSWSC), and is the Director of Alumni Relations.
 She lives on campus with her husband Scott, and their young son Owen.
-On many mornings, she loves to sled down a rather steep hill to school from the Lockwood Faculty House.
-She loves skiing, riding bikes, playing cribbage, reading, baking bread, and playing guitar.
+Mrs. Wither is a member of the professional juggling troupe "We're Not Clowns" and will neither confirm nor deny that she can juggle while wake surfing.
+On winter mornings, she loves to sled down the hill to school from the Lockwood Faculty House.
+She loves skiing, riding bikes, playing cribbage, reading, cooking and baking, and the Green Bay Packers.